WARP-LAB/WARP-GUIDES-WEBPACK/07-webpack-guide-cssmodules/readme.md

 Use existing `webpacktest-react` code base from previous guide stage.
 Either work on top of it or just make a copy.
 The directory now is called `webpacktest-cssmodules`.

+Make changes in `package.json`.
-Make changes in `package.json` and `index.html` to reflect host change to `webpacktest-cssmodules.dev`.
+Make changes in `index.html` (`index-manual-approach.html`) to reflect host change to `webpacktest-cssmodules.dev` if you are not using HTML building as discussed in *htmlbuild* stage of this guide.

 Note that CSS modules is not React only thing, use it wherever, but we will use it React context.